 Made with 7150 aluminum alloy.
-Pre-strung semi-soft pocket equipped with Type 3 mesh.
-Weight of 140g.
-Narrow head design keeps ball secure in the pocket for maximum control.
-Boasts excellent strength-to-weight ratio with lightweight A Series shaft.
-Contains thick side rail design and stiff construction for precise ground ball pick-ups.
-Locking bolt reduces rattling and increases stability.
+Pre-strung, semi-soft pocket equipped with Type 3 mesh.
+Weight of 140 grams.
+The narrow head design keeps the ball secure in the pocket for maximum control.
+Boasts an excellent strength-to-weight ratio with the lightweight shaft.

-Equipped with a softer material head for improved control when catching balls.
-Mesh made from high-quality, professional material and strung by professionals.
+Equipped with a softer-material head for improved control when catching balls.
+Mesh is made from high-quality, professional material and strung by professionals.
 Upholds NCAA and NFHS standards.
-Easy to use and learn to play with.
+Easy to use.
 Stick handle crafted from 6000 series alloy.
 Durable and lightweight.
-Total length of 40.5 inches.
-Choice of 0.45 kg, 0.9 kg, or 0.8 lbs.

 A little short for some, and the netting sometimes needs to be broken in and softened.

 Includes pre-strung head built for offensive gameplay.
 CF5 carbon fiber shaft is lightweight yet sturdy.
 Built for control with a mid-level pinch profile and aggressive flare.
 Impressive flex for powerful shots and checks.
-Adjustable string at bottom for control of depth.
-Suitable for players with all levels of experience.
+Adjustable string at bottom for depth control.
+Suitable for all experience levels.

 Slightly more expensive than our other choices.